Hi!

 I spent the summer of 2023 at JPL developing embedded software for the JPL-designed Sphinx single board computer.

 I received a bachelor's in Electrical and Computer Engineering from Princeton University this past spring, where I was lucky enough to work with Professors Margaret Martonosi, Sharad Malik, and Amit Levy.
-I was honored to receive Princeton ECE's top honor, the Charles I. Young Memorial Prize.
+I was honored to receive Princeton ECE's top award, the Charles I. Young Memorial Prize.